 About 30-40 minutes from Ridgecrest is a geologic wonder called Fossil Falls.
 If you’re expecting a dramatic cascading waterfall or ancient fossils, you won’t find either.
 Fossil Falls was created after area volcanoes erupted between 400,000 and 10,000 years ago, spilling lava across the landscape.
 As glaciers melted, the water filled the Owens River, which cut through volcanic rock, polishing and sculpting it.
 Turn off Hwy.
 395 and drive over a mile to reach the trailhead.
 A short trail leads you to this wonder.

 Stroll this bizarre landscape where dozens of TV commercials and Hollywood movies have been filmed.
 Scenes from Star Trek and the remake of Planet of the Apes were shot here.
 As you walk around, you might find yourself looking to see Spock strolling under one of the 500 tufa formations rising out of the dry Searles Lake.
 Tufas are pinnacles made of calcium carbonate.
 During the Pleistocene era, they formed underwater when inland seas covered the area.

 There are quite a few ghost towns that dot this stretch of desert, a reminder of the Gold Rush boom and following bust.
-If you drive 20 minutes from Ridgecrest, you’ll discover a ghost town named Randsburg that comes alive Thursdays through Sundays.
-A former mining town, Randsburg formed after gold was discovered at the nearby Rand Mine in 1895.
-Stroll the dusty streets and order something to eat at the White House Saloon and in the General Store.
+If you drive 20 minutes from Ridgecrest, you’ll discover a ghost town named Randsburg that comes alive Fridays through Sundays.
+A former mining town, Randsburg formed after gold was discovered at the nearby Yellow Aster Mine in 1895.
+Stroll the streets and order something to eat at the White House Saloon and in the General Store.

 For more information: